es-g/disaster_response/README.md

 This project analyses thousands of real messages sent during natural disasters, either through social media or directly to disaster response organisations.

-This project aims to help disaster response professionals filter out the relevant messages and classify the message category (e.g. water, medical supplies, food, etc.).
+This project aims to help disaster response professionals filter the relevant messages and classify the message category (e.g. water, medical supplies, food, etc.).

 ## Frameworks used